Living Well in Later Life Older People’s Commissioning Strategy 2021 to 2030

 Living Well in Later Life: Older People's Commissioning Strategy 2021 to 2030 (PDF)

-Market Positioning Statement
+Market Position Statement

 Our Market Position Statement (MPS) focuses on the Residential and Nursing Care Market for Older People (over 65).
 A MPS is a vital part of what Surrey County Council must do to ensure that there is a choice of different types of service and support available to residents.
 The MPS outlines:

-• The type of residential care (with or without nursing) that older residents need.
+• the type of residential care (with or without nursing) that older residents need

-• The residential care (with or without nursing) available at present, and what is not available but needs to be.
+• the residential care (with or without nursing) available at present, and what is not available but needs to be

-• The residential care (with or without nursing) the council thinks will be needed in the future.
+• the residential care (with or without nursing) the council thinks will be needed in the future

-• An overview of how Surrey County Council needs to shape the market and work with providers to develop a viable and sustainable market for older residents.
+• an overview of how Surrey County Council needs to shape the market and work with providers to develop a viable and sustainable market for older residents

 Older People's Residential and Nursing Market Position Statement (PDF)